-Former Fashion Institute of Technology students are professionally suited for a wide range of fields including the retail industry, the jewelry design industry, and the graphic design services industry.
+Graduates of the Fashion Institute of Technology work in a variety of sectors including the retail industry, the marketing, advertising, and media management industry, and the beauty supplies, wholesale industry.
 The most popular field is the textile, apparel, and accessories, wholesale industry.
-Nearly one in twenty Fashion Institute of Technology grads move into the advertising agency industry — it is the road least traveled for this demographic.
-The average salary for a grad from the Fashion Institute of Technology is $55K.
+Former Fashion Institute of Technology students do not typically enter the advertising agency industry; in fact, approximately one in twenty graduates find work in this area, making it the least likely field for this group to enter.
+Former Fashion Institute of Technology graduates bring in $54K on average.

-Competency in Design translates into above-average pay for Fashion Institute of Technology grads — they earn 28 percent more than their fellow graduates.
-Adobe Photoshop is a popular skill among Fashion Institute of Technology alumni, with just under one in three grads reporting using it on the job.
+Adobe Photoshop is a popular skill among Fashion Institute of Technology alumni, with slightly less than a third of workers reporting using it on the job.
+For Fashion Institute of Technology grads, proficiency in Project Management warrants a paycheck that is 16 percent more than other alumni salaries.
 In addition, those who are savvy in Graphic Design, Adobe Illustrator, and Project Management are also considered highly skilled.

 Benefits and Perks

-Among alumni of similar schools, CUNY New York City College of Technology grads (who make an average of $52K) earn salaries most similar to Fashion Institute of Technology alumni.
+CUNY New York City College of Technology graduates, who earn $52K on average, make a similar amount to Fashion Institute of Technology grads.
 Farmingdale State College, Thomas Edison State College, and Cheyney University of Pennsylvania are also similar to Fashion Institute of Technology.